 In a 2016 article of Drew’s hiring, the Wheel mentioned Drew’s oversight of the shooting but failed to investigate further.

-Drew awarded Scott the “Medal of Valor” in 2015, 15 days after a grand jury voted against opening a criminal probe into the officer’s actions.
+Drew awarded Scott the “Medal of Valor” in 2015 according to a photograph obtained by the Wheel, 15 days after a grand jury voted against opening a criminal probe into the officer’s actions.
 The award honored Scott’s “swiftness of action in protecting the community he serves,” the placard reads.

 Shamanique Flint said she remains haunted by the photograph of Drew presenting the award.
 “How do you award someone a medal of valor for taking someone’s life?” she said.
 “It’s like you’re condoning it, so I feel like my son’s death is on Rus Drew’s hands as well.”